Note: This article originally appeared on EverydayFeminism and is reprinted by permission.

 Take the MAC Cosmetics collection that referenced Juarez, the Mexican border town facing a human rights crisis with horrendous numbers of women and girls being murdered.

 MAC apologized and promised to donate proceeds to human rights groups working in Juarez.
 At best, Mexican women are so invisible in their minds that it didn’t occur to the MAC team that exploiting their suffering for profit would hurt real human beings.

 At worst, Mexican women are so unimportant to them that they just didn’t care until they realized the outrage might hurt their image.

 Either way, these incidents show that women of color simply don’t matter to the beauty industry.

 10. Models and Other People in the Industry Who Speak Out Against Racism Get Penalized

-To solve this problem, we have to figure out what’s in the way of eradicating a Eurocentric standard of beauty – and if you look into it, you’ll find some very deliberate obstacles in the way.
+We have to figure out what’s in the way of eradicating a Eurocentric standard of beauty.
+If you look into it, you’ll find some very deliberate obstacles in the way.

 People in the industry risk losing their careers if they talk about it.